joaduo/xpathwebdriver/README.md

         self.browser.fill(".//*[@id='search_form_input_homepage']", 'xpathwebdriver\n')
 ```

-## Install
+Check a more options in the `examples` directory.

-### Installing selenium and the browser driver
+## Checking selenium and the browser driver

-Make sure you installed selenium and webdriver and that they are working.
+To make sure you installed selenium and webdriver correctly use the code below:
-You can test selenium with:

 ```python
 from selenium import webdriver